mcparni/whatip/README.md

 The above starts the server on localhost in port 3000.
 Port can be changed by two ways:
 1. Set environment variable PORT to value 0-65535 or
 2. Pass the port as parameter when running the server, for example: ```$ node index.js 4000```

+## Demo
+After every push to this repository a new docker image gets built and pushed to docker hub.
+Also a new version is pushed to Heroku.
+Demo can be seen here: https://secret-shelf-46135.herokuapp.com/